susannah-b/shiver-unpaired/README.md

 ```bash
 $ tools/CallConsensus.py SID_BaseFreqs.csv foo bar > MyNewConsensus.fasta
 ```
-If you decrease the value of these (or more specifically if you decrease `foo`), you will see more bases and fewer `?` characters: the less strict you are with your requirement on 'vertical' coverage (the height at a given position in the bam file, if you like), the more 'horizontal' coverage (i.e. genomic coverage, the total number of bases called) will increase.
+If you decrease the value of `foo` you will see more bases and fewer `?` characters: the less strict you are with your requirement on 'vertical' coverage (the height at a given position in the bam file, if you like), the more 'horizontal' coverage (i.e. genomic coverage, the total number of bases called) will increase.
 That's good right?
 Yes and no.
-You could also increase your horizontal coverage by replacing all `?` characters by a random selection of As, Cs, Gs and Ts.
+You could also increase your horizontal coverage by replacing all `?` characters by a random selection of As, Cs, Gs and Ts, but it's not recommended.
 Decreasing these thresholds increases sensitivity to HIV reads at the cost of specificity (since some reads are bound to be contaminants).
-Choose values that maximise the information you get out of a _batch_ of samples, not a single sample.
+Choose your thresholds to maximise the information you get out of a _batch_ of samples, not a single sample.
-(For example with dated sequences you could strike the balance between sensitivity and specificity that gives the strongest correlation between real time and neutral-evolutionary distance - the molecular clock R^2.)
+(For example with dated sequences, you could try balancing sensitivity and specificity to get the strongest correlation between real time and the evolutionary distance inferred from a phylogeny - the R^2 of the molecular clock - since too little real sequence and too much contaminant sequence will both screw up your phylogeny.)